spatialos/gdk-for-unity/docs/content/snapshots.md

 You use a snapshot as the starting point for your [world](https://docs.improbable.io/reference/latest/shared/glossary#spatialos-world) when you [deploy](https://docs.improbable.io/reference/latest/shared/glossary#deploying), [locally](https://docs.improbable.io/reference/latest/shared/glossary#local-deployment) or [to the cloud](https://docs.improbable.io/reference/latest/shared/glossary#cloud-deployment).

 ## How to create a snapshot
-You set up snapshots through code and generate them through the Unity Editor.
+You set up snapshots through code and generate them through your Unity Editor.

 ### Set up the snapshot
 To do this, look at the [Playground project](https://github.com/spatialos/UnityGDK/tree/master/workers/unity/Assets/Playground) which comes with the GDK for Unity.